davidwik/cli-magic/README.md

-# cli-magic
+# cli-magic snippets and scripts
-Bash scripts, CLI how-to's and other neat things in the terminal.
+Bash scripts, CLI how-to's, tools and other neat things in the terminal.

 ## vshell
 While trying out [*uv*](https://github.com/astral-sh/uv) there were some things missing.
 For instance